 In the 1970s, Triumph also produced the Dolomite saloon and the TR7.
 The Dolomite was an average saloon but they did produce the Sprint version that was successfully raced and had a 16 valve head on the 4 pot block.
 The Dolomite shared the same motor as the Saab 99 turbo and the heads were interchangeable.
 This meant that owners could be quite creative when modifying their cars for extra performance – i.e. using a turbo.

 I had a mate of mine who had a Dolomite Sprint when I was at university whilst I ran a TR7 – I had two them: one was used as a donor for the other after I bent the first one in an accident!
-My first one was a poo brown model with pin striping that the first owner had locked the lights up and then I pulled the engine, gearbox and other parts out of it to refurbish a red one.
+My first one was a poo brown model with pin striping and the first owner had locked the lights up and then I pulled the engine, gearbox and other parts out of it to refurbish a red one.

 The TR7 was particularly bad from a quality perspective and was such a departure from the Michelotti (updated by Karmann Ghia) designed TR5/6 that many people were turned off.
 The TR6 was an evolution of the TR5 and both were beautiful.
 The TR7 was a product of it’s time – think angular Ferrari’s, Fiat X1/9 etc. A TR8 was produced as well in limited numbers with a Rover V8 slung in and there was also a convertible version.
 Specialists like Grinnall made V8 conversions too.